simonambridge/RTFAP2/RollUpReports/README.md

   * You should have already created the Cassandra keyspaces and tables using the creates_and_inserts.cql script
   * Ensure that you've run the streaming transaction producer/consumer jobs before you run the roll-ups so that there is data in the Transaction table to be rolled up

+OK, so go to the Rollup Reports directory from the main project directory RTFAP2:

     ```$ cd RollUpReports```